 the case for cbrn security

+CBRN Terrorism.
 Recent trends show enhanced interests of terrorist groups in CBRN material.
-Syria and Iraq are such flagrant examples where industrial grade toxic chemicals have been used to cause large number of casualties.
-Clandestine efforts surfaced like the attempt by Al Shabaab cadres (trained medical interns), were caught trying to stabilise animal extract Anthrax cultures in government hospital laboratories for transportation and use in European cities.
-The network of such operatives was found to exist in multiple countries within Africa, whilst reports of a smuggling network for radiological substances in the Central Asian region are prevalent as well.
+Syria and Iraq are such flagrant examples where industrial grade toxic chemicals have been used to cause large number of casualties by the ISIS.
+Clandestine efforts surfaced like the attempt by Al Shabaab cadres trying to stabilise animal extract Anthrax cultures.
+Reports of a smuggling network for radiological substances in the Central Asian region are prevalent as well.

-That is where CheBiRaN consultancy can step in to help.
+That is where Col Ram Athavale can step in to help.